 This new awareness has resulted in major changes and where riding riding elephants has been prohibited.
 I met a fellow traveler last week who visited an elephant park recently and it got me wondering.

-The more he spoke of his day, the more it sounded like another orchestrated experience where elephants continuously forced to take selfies with tourist.
+The more he spoke of his day, the more it sounded like another orchestrated experience where elephants were not treated in the way the tour company claimed.

 How ethical are these parks?
 What happens when the tourists go home at the end of the day?
 Are elephants actually well-treated and are they able to roam free?
-Or is this all just a form of green-washing to attract travelers?
+Or is this all just a form of green-washing to attract tourist dollars?

 Questions I had 9 years ago returned in a new form.
 I’m not here to tell anyone to avoid these attractions, but these are necessary questions to ask and doing some research is important.